Les Corps glorieux: 4. Combat de la Mort et de la Vie

 "Combat of Death and of Life" is the longest piece of the cycle, lasting over fifteen minutes.
 Death initially embodies an aggressive toccata over a powerful low motif, after which life is represented by a quiet, meditative second half.

 The epigraph used by the composer in this movement reads: "Death and life fought a strange struggle.
 Though dead, the prince of life is victorious and reigns.
 He saith, My father, I am risen, and I am with thee."
 It is taken from the Sequence and Introitus of Easter.

+Book III

 5. Force et agilité des corps glorieux

 In "Power and rapidity of the bodies glorious", the main motif consists of a brief glissando followed by a staccato quaver chain on a single note, in octaves.

 The epigraph of this movement reads: "A weak body is sown, a powerful body is raised" (1 Corinthians 15:43).